Hoopla Teacher Liam Brennan shares his favourite games for first time performers and why they are good to play.

 Remember, you can’t get any of these games wrong!
 If you change any of the rules you haven’t broken the game, you’ve actually invented a new one and you’re actually an improv super genius!

-Liam teaches the Beginners, Performance and Long Form courses at Hoopla.
-Next courses starting in September.
+Liam teaches the Beginners, Performance and Long Form courses at Hoopla, next improv courses starting soon.
 He also performs on the Hoopla stage as part of improv troupes The Science of Living Things and Fright Club. www.hooplaimpro.com